enhee2706/tracker-stm8s-sim800c/README.md

 # tracker-stm8s-sim800c
 A Tracker Based on STM8S and SIM800C.

+## Feature
+* No GPS Module, approximate location.
+* Using HTTP to upload data.
+* Low cost.

 ## How to use
 ### ST Visual Develop
 * Create a project by ST Visual Develop.